“Now somebody tell me what the hell is going on!”

 Jesus Saiz makes this issue look very, very pretty at least as far as his execution with the characters are concerned.
 His work is pretty stellar and I like how John’s eyes have reverted to their original appearance, hinting that his distance in space and/or time from the central battery is so immense that they no longer glow green.
 I also like his version of Guy Gardner sans the mustache and long hair even though I count myself as a fan of the look when it really made sense that it was related to being solely a Red Lantern.
 That said I do think that he energies when entirely into the characters in the forefront while going light on background detail or creativity in ring use.
 It’s way too early to be overly critical at this point and I’ll take Saiz’s work any day I can get it.

 Green Lantern: The Lost Army #1 doesn’t answer any questions nor should it in the first issue.
 Instead Cullen Bunn gives readers some tantalizing clues that encourage a return visit for the next installment.
 From the surprise return of Guy Gardner to the hints of a universe gone by to Jesus Saiz’s beautiful artwork, this issue does a great job of introducing to the strange new (or old!) world that is now home to the Green Lantern Corps.
-Four out of five lanterns.
+Eight out of ten lanterns.